slerman12/Help-me/7-Ongoing.md

 “Why should I be charged with these ungodly characterizations?” asks the Alderman.

 "Because under this much ambiguous cause, and since the evidence doesn't support your allegations, any decision is by you and you alone.
-Meanwhile, you're breaking policy.”
+Meanwhile, you're breaking policy even as you cast your judgement.”

 “The policy you refer to is minute and doesn't matter.
 You are the one on trial here, not me,” states the Alderman.